wendahere/GoGetter/Journal.md

 We looked through how the vending machines worked and what motors they used.
 We would be sponsored one working vending machine.

+Allen design the frame so we could send it for quotation.

 ### Friday 23/10/2020